- Code EMSC1006

 This course provides an introduction to Earth Systems Science, a new field of science that investigates how chemical, physical, and biological processes interact to shape and regulate Earth’s environment.
 If you want to understand the science behind climate change or have been wondering to what extent current global environmental change is being forced by natural processes and human activities, this course is for you.
 Students from both science and non-science backgrounds are welcome.
 In addition, this is a foundation course for students interested in or wanting to pursue earth, marine or water sciences.

-‘The Blue Planet’ will build your understanding of how each part of the Earth system - the ocean, land, atmosphere, ice sheets, and Earth’s interior - works and interacts over time.
+‘The Blue Planet’ will build your understanding of how each part of the Earth system - the geosphere, atmosphere and biosphere - works and interacts over time.
 You will learn how energy and matter are transferred around and into/out of the Earth system through the water, carbon, oxygen, nutrient, geologic and solar cycles, and you will be introduced to feedback mechanisms that can amplify or dampen change.
 A tour of global change through Earth history is used to provide context for understanding the modern Earth, including the scientific evidence for global warming, and for predicting the future path of global warming, ocean acidification and biodiversity loss.

 Upon successful completion, students will have the knowledge and skills to:

-There will be one one-day field trip.
-Students are required to pay a contribution towards the cost of the field trip; in 2016 it was $20.
+There will also be a one-day field trip to Wee Jasper May 4-5.
+Students are required to pay a contribution of $20 towards the cost of the trip.

 Payment may be made online at ScienceShop: http://scienceshop.anu.edu.au/